Seanabuklau/supply-ally-assessment/README.md

 ## 2. **Motivation**
 This project was built as part of GovTech GDS' Web Application Technical Assessment.
 ## 3. **Build Status**
-As of current, only the frontend for 4 screens i.e. Login, Track, Tracking Details, and Statistics are done up.
+Presently, only the frontend for 4 screens i.e. Login, Track, Tracking Details, and Statistics are done up.
 Note that most of the dynamic content i.e. tracking details shown are hardcoded and not rendered via an API call to the backend.
 ## 4. **Tech Stack**
 1. Frontend framework: